0xoldman/ubuntu-discover/README.md

 # ubuntu-discover
-Setup Discover script (leebaird) on ubuntu
+this simple snippet  will install discover script ( backtrack ) on ubuntu .